Sunday 10th August 2014

 There is a rudimentary café which does not do much business and I while away the time by reading a book.

 A Fokker 100 provides the onward flight.
 This too is by no means full.
 Again I have a window seat.
 The route follows the south coast to the west of Port Moresby.
 Views inland are limited by heavy tropical clouds but the coastline remains largely clear.
 The sea is that wondrous combination of blues that are only seen in the tropics.
 It is mainly fringed by forest or wetlands.
 I see a wreck.
 And reefs.

-Baggage is collected in the open next to the terminal off a pallet brought there by a fork lift which we watch trundle across the apron.
+We collect baggage in the open next to the terminal off a pallet brought there by a fork lift which we have watched trundle across the apron.
 By then I have met my driver who insists on carrying my bag.
-The airport grounds are surrounded by a two metre high steel palisade fence with eager or curious faces pressed against it.
+A two metre high steel palisade fence surrounds the airport grounds with eager or curious faces pressed against it.
 At the gate in the fence my baggage tag is checked to make sure that I am not making off with someone else’s bag.
 Once through that it is out into the melee.

 After 10 minutes we pull up at the side of the road without warning.
 I am still a little tense, being in an alien environment.
 Why have we stopped?
 Wild thoughts enter my mind.
 Am I going to be robbed?
 Or put in the pot?!
 My driver’s English is limited to a few words.
 I am still not clear what is happening.
 Another vehicle draws up after 5 minutes.
 I am not sure if I am to switch vehicles.
 But no, an occupant from that vehicle joins us and we set off again.